 - You may not like the taste of the water or the effect the minerals added to the water have on your stomach.

-- Overall, we recommend being extra careful about choosing the Living Water bottle as an alkaline water solution.
+- Overall, we recommend being extra careful about choosing the Living Water bottle as a reliable alkaline water solution.

-- Since the insulated water bottle is relatively new, there aren’t enough reviews available to draw any definite conclusions.
-To be honest, it’s hard to confirm the authenticity of the current reviews.
+- Since the insulated water bottle is relatively new, there isn’t enough info available to draw any definite conclusions.

 - You may find that the bottle does not keep your cold beverages cold for up to 24 hours.
 DYLN appears to be competing with top brands such as Hydro Flask and S’well, which will be a steep uphill battle for DYLN.